Daniel Brocklebank: Career

 In December 2014, he joined the cast of Coronation Street as Billy Mayhew, the new vicar at Emily Bishop's parish, St. Mary's, and began dating the barman Sean Tully.
 He appears as Carl Saunders in the second (2014) and third (2015) series of the BBC's WPC 56.
-Brocklebank has played roles in other films such as Admiral, a movie where he plays opposite Charles Dance; Soft Lad, a movie written and directed by Leon Lopez; and Native, playing opposite Rupert Graves and Ellie Kendrick.
+Brocklebank has played roles in other films such as Admiral; Soft Lad, and Native.

 Personal life

 Brocklebank is gay.
-In a 2021 interview with Attitude, Brocklebank shared, “I pretend for a living, I didn’t want to pretend in my private life.
-When you spend your life on screen, it’s important to hold on to the bits that are real.
+In a 2021 interview with Attitude, Brocklebank said, I pretend for a living, I didn't want to pretend in my private life.
+When you spend your life on screen, it's important to hold on to the bits that are real.
 Who I am in my real life should bear no relevance to what I play on screen [...]
 I remember my management in Los Angeles trying to convince me not to come out because they said it would affect work – and it did [...]
-I stopped being screen-tested for the heterosexual male leads and I was either the gay best friend or the character parts."
+I stopped being screen-tested for the heterosexual male leads, and I was either the gay best friend or the character parts.